kumiori/irrevolutions/README.md

     book for further abstraction.

-    You should have received a copy of the GNU General Public License along with this program.
+    You should have received a copy of the GNU General Public License along with `irrevolution`.
 If not, see <https://www.gnu.org/licenses/>.